Norbergfestival: History

 There are four main stages on the festival, the first of which is Mimer with a staggering reverb of more than 7 seconds; concrete and steel structures are the raw surroundings.
-Kraftwerk is the old power plant, where the clubbing and dancing atmosphere is intense.
+Kraftcentralen is the old power plant, where the clubbing and dancing atmosphere is intense.
 Krossverket hosts more intimate concerts and performance art.
 303 is the official underground stage.
 On top of that, the ReallyOpenStage gives visitors a chance to play either on bought or borrowed machines.
 Art installations are present in Mimer and around the festival area.

 Norbergfestival is held inside and around an abandoned mining area.
 The main concert building, Mimerlaven, was once a pithead frame for the extraction of iron ore.
 The structure was erected in 1957.
 Hematite and magnetite from the pits around Norberg were brought into Mimer, crushed and then further processed.
 The mining business was discontinued in the 1980s.

 Every year, around 90 artists perform at Norbergfestival.
-Music styles include Avantgarde, EAM, Drone, Electronica, 8-bit, Acid, Breakcore, Detroit Techno and Dubstep.
+Music styles include Avantgarde, EAM, Drone, Electronica, 8-bit, Acid, Breakcore, Detroit techno and Dubstep.
 Notable artists like Pole, Pamelia Kurstin, Luke Vibert, Kid606, Fennesz, B12, Vladislav Delay, Milanese, Pan Sonic, Monolake, Bong-Ra, Skream, Biosphere, DJ Food, Psilodump, Andreas Tilliander, Paul Woolford, Skudge and many more have performed at the festival.

 Originally, the festival was run by the Danish-Swedish Norbergfestival association.
 Since 2012 the festival is being run by the association Anrikningsverket.